History of the St. Louis Cardinals (1920–1952): St. Louis returns to the top

 Longtime starting pitcher Jesse Haines débuted with the Cardinals in 1920, registering just above 300 innings that year.
 He won 210 career games in his career and was instrumental in the Cardinals' World Series wins in 1926, 1931 and 1934.

 Led by Hornsby on the field, winner of Triple Crowns in both 1922 and 1925, the Cardinals transformed into serious contenders.
 Nicknamed Rajah for his leadership as a player-manager, Hornsby took home the MVP honors in 1925, becoming the first in franchise history to do so.
 He also led the National League in batting average six straight seasons from 1920 to 1925, including .424 in 1924––which has not been matched since––three times hit over .400, and is the only player to hit over 40 home runs with a .400 batting average in a season (1922).
 Hornsby is generally considered the best-hitting second baseman of all time, and his .358 lifetime batting average is second only to Ty Cobb.

-Concurrent with Hornsby's masterful hitting, St. Louis won their first National League pennant in 1926 and faced the powerful New York Yankees in a World Series that lasted seven games.
+Concurrent with Hornsby's hitting, St. Louis won their first National League pennant in 1926 and faced the New York Yankees in a World Series that lasted seven games.
 Of the eight original National League teams, St. Louis was the last to win the league championship.
 Grover Cleveland Alexander, brought over from the Cubs in a trade earlier that season, won Games 2 and 6.
-Game 7 climaxed into a scenario of near-legend as Hornsby summoned him to relieve Haines with the bases loaded in the bottom of the seventh inning with a 3–2 lead.
-Likely still hung over from celebrating his own victory the day before, Alexander faced Tony Lazzeri, who scorched a long foul ball that had the distance to be a home run.
+Game 7 climaxed into a match as Hornsby summoned him to relieve Haines with the bases loaded in the bottom of the seventh inning with a 3–2 lead.
+Likely still hungover from celebrating his own victory the day before, Alexander faced Tony Lazzeri, who scorched a long foul ball that had the distance to be a home run.
 However, Lazzeri struck out on a low-and-away curveball to end the threat.
-It was also a fiercely-guarded secret that both men suffered from epilepsy.
+It was also a guarded secret that both men suffered from epilepsy.
 With the Cardinals still clinging to a 3–2 lead in the bottom of the ninth, the Yankees again threatened.
 Babe Ruth drew a two-out walk but was thrown out attempting to steal second base to end the game, giving the Cardinals their first World Series win and first interleague championship in forty years.